-I go along with it when appropriate, responding to personal comments as a courtesy, but then later I delete them after having been read by the specific person for whom it was meant.
+I go along with it when appropriate, responding to personal comments as a courtesy, but then I delete them after reading.

-8. Review Your Low Quality and Spam Filter
+8. Review Reader Comments for Low Quality and Spam

-Most of the time people who just say two words are really doing it for their own recognition, in my opinion.
-Otherwise they would say something that shows they actually read the article—and add something meaningful to the conversation.
+Most of the time, people who say just a few words that don't relate to the article are doing it for their own recognition.
+Otherwise, they would say something that shows they actually read the article—and add something meaningful to the conversation.

 9. Only Use Images That Are Free for Non-Commercial Use

-If you're using your own images, you don't ned to be concerned about this.
+If you're using your own images, you don't need to worry about this.
 But if you use images found elsewhere, you need to be careful with the license.

 I see many people overlook the fact that our articles are commercial.
 That's because they generate revenue.
 Many free image sites allow use for non-commercial content only.

 It’s important to read the specific licensing information.
-If you don’t understand something, stick to using your own images, or at least just use a CC0 license.2
+If you don’t understand something, stick to using your own images, or use a CC0 license.3

-CC is Creative Commons and the zero after the CC means “No Rights Reserved” so you are totally free to use the image in any way you wish without attribution, even commercially.
+CC is Creative Commons, and the zero after the CC means “No Rights Reserved,” so you are free to use the image in any way you wish without attribution, even commercially.

-Pixabay is my preferred source for Creative Commons Public Domain images that can be used commercially.
+Pixabay and Unsplash are my preferred source for Creative Commons Public Domain Images that can be used commercially.

-Another Creative Commons license that allows images to be used in our hubs is “Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0)” This can be used commercially, but needs attribution.
+Another Creative Commons license that allows images to be used in our articles is “Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0)” This can be used commercially but needs attribution.

-If you use a lot of images, you need to be aware of their size and how it may affect page load speed.
-It’s possible that Google lowers ranking if pages load slowly.
+If you use many images, you need to be aware of their size and how it may affect page load speed.
+Google may lower the ranking if pages load slowly.

-When I take pictures with my camera to use in my articles, I change the setting to a lower quality since I’m not intending to use the images for print.
-Even then, I usually reduce the size even further before uploading to HubPages.
+When I take pictures with my camera to use in my articles, I change the setting to a lower quality since I do not intend to use the images for print quality.
+I usually reduce the size even further before uploading.

-Try to keep your images under 100 KB and no larger than 700 pixels width.
-They are reduced to 520 pixels anyway.
+Try to keep your images under 100 KB and no larger than 1,000 pixels wide.

 When reducing the size of images, make sure you maintain the quality.
-Images on HubPages should not become pixilated or they will not pass the QAP.
-They must be clear and not appear fuzzy, especially if a reader clicks to view the full-size original.
+Images on HubPages should not be pixilated, or they will not pass the QAP.
+They must be clear and not appear fuzzy.

 11. Proper Grammar and Spelling Can Be Easily Overlooked

-I still see hubs where people use poor English.
+I still see articles where people use poor English.
 I thought the Quality Assessment Process (QAP) was meant to catch these.

 Examples of errors I see: